 • The Global Development Incubator (GDI) is an incubator for transformational development ventures, where we deploy our teams to incubate social impact solutions.

-Since August 2022, GDI has been working closely with Professor Bernadette Atuahene, Sarida Scott, and the Board members to prepare the launch of DRP.
+Since August 2022, GDI has been working closely with Professor Bernadette Atuahene, Sarida Scott, and the Advisory Committee to prepare the launch of DRP.

 GDI is also a fiscal sponsor of DRP.